TL;DR

 Use the DOE’s repair-or-replace math.

 The standard rule: multiply the repair cost by the system’s age.
 If the product is over $5,000, replacement is usually the better financial decision.
+Our full repair-vs-replace breakdown walks through the math with more examples.

 - $300 repair × 8-year-old system = $2,400.
 Repair.